 - Phase 1: Applicants submit pre-proposals.

 - Pre-proposal deadline was August 24.
 The Fund is no longer accepting submissions.
-Pre-proposals received are currently under review and investigators will receive an update on the status of their submissions later this fall.

 - Phase 2: Selected applicants will be invited to submit full proposals based on a review of submitted pre-proposals.

 - Notifications have been sent to all investigators that submitted pre-proposals to the RFP.
 Questions sent to individual AWWI staff will not receive responses.

 - Full proposals will undergo expert review and authors of selected proposals will be notified in early 2021.

 In order to stay up to date on the latest news from the Fund, you can sign-up for the mailing list here: https://awwi.org/wind-wildlife-research-fund/.